Arjun Bijlani: Debut and early Breakthrough (20042011)

-Career Fluctuations (2012-2015)
+Career fluctuations (20122015)

 In 2012, Arjun hosted UTV Bindass's reality talk show Dell Inspiron Road Diaries.
 The same year, he also acted in Magic Lantern's telefilm Teri Meri Love Stories on Star Plus opposite Neha Janpandit where he played the role of Raghu, an uncultured guy.
 Next, he did short films like Full Phukre, I Guess and Caught in the Web.
 He also appeared as Dev, a police inspector in the television series Kaali – Ek Punar Avatar opposite Aneri Vajani.
 His next appearance in 2013 was in the series Chintu Ban Gaya Gentleman.
 His final appearance in 2013 was in the comedy-based cookery drama Jo Biwi Se Kare Pyaar on SAB TV, where he played the role of Aditya Khanna opposite Shweta Gulati.
 In 2014, he was a player on Box Cricket League.

 In 2014, Bijlani featured in an episode of UTV Bindass's Yeh Hai Aashiqui named alongside Perneet Chauhan and Rucha Gujarathi.
 In March 2015, he entered Balaji Telefilms' romantic television drama series Meri Aashiqui Tumse Hi alongside Radhika Madan and Shakti Arora.
-He played the role of Shikhar Mehra, a casanova lawyer yet a positive guy who falls in love with Ishani (Radhika Madan).
+He played the role of Shikhar Mehra, a casanova lawyer yet a positive guy who falls in love with Ishani (Madan).
 He quit the show in August 2015.

-Establishment with Naagin and Success (2015-2021)
+Establishment with Naagin and success (20152021)

 In September 2015, he signed another thriller show of Balaji Telefilms, Naagin, opposite Mouni Roy.
 The show aired on Colors TV.
 In the show, he portrayed a suave and ambitious business tycoon, Ritik Singh, who believes that love and religion are distractions, as they make you weak, but his beliefs are challenged when he comes face-to-face with Roy's character Shivanya.
 The show received high TRPs and proved to be a turning point in his career.
 In 2016, he made his Bollywood debut with Baba Motion Pictures' Direct Ishq, co-starring Rajneesh Duggal and Nidhi Subbaiah.
 He played the role of Kabir Bajpai, a good boy from a rich family, but the film failed at the box office.
 In July 2016, Bijlani participated in the dance reality show Jhalak Dikhhla Jaa 9, but later got eliminated along with Surveen Chawla.